chla ~ factor(bay_segment):factor(mo) + tn_load:factor(bay_segment)Exploring the Assimilative Capacity of Old Tampa Bay

 The annual average observed and predicted chlorophyll-a concentrations are compared for Old Tampa Bay below.

-Monthly and annual model predictions are then generated for various nitrogen load reduction scenarios using the new log-model with additional predictors.
-Monthly loads are reduced by fractions ranging from 0% to 100% in 5% increments.
+Monthly and annual model predictions are then generated for various nitrogen load reduction scenarios using the new model where the chlorophyll response to loading varies between years.
+Monthly loads are reduced by fractions ranging from 5% to 100% in 5% increments.
 The models are then used to predict chlorophyll-a concentrations under each load reduction scenario.

-Monthly model predictions are then aggregated to annual average predicted chlorophyll-a and total nitrogen loads for each load reduction scenario.
+Monthly total nitrogen loads are then summed for the annual nitrogen loads and model predictions are aggregated to the annual average predicted chlorophyll-a concentrations for each load reduction scenario.

-From the load reduction scenarios, the average response of chlorophyll-a to nitrogen load changes was then estimated by taking the average of the annual chlorophyll predictions and the average load estimates for each reduction scenario.
-The plots below show each point as the average predicted chlorophyll-a versus the average total nitrogen load for each load reduction scenario.
-The dashed red line indicates the target chlorophyll-a concentration of 8.5 µg/L. The arrow indicates the estimated nitrogen load reductions needed to achieve the target chlorophyll-a concentration based on linear interpolation of the average response curves.
-The estimated loads needed to achieve 8.5 µg/L chlorophyll-a are 526 tons/year.
+Plotting these averages against each other can demonstrate an expected response of chlorophyll to load changes for the model.
+The plot below shows each point as the average predicted chlorophyll-a versus the average total nitrogen load for each load reduction scenario.
+The dashed red line indicates the target chlorophyll-a concentration of 8.5 µg/L. The arrow indicates the estimated nitrogen load needed to achieve the target chlorophyll-a concentration based on linear interpolation of the average response curves.
+The estimated load needed to achieve 8.5 µg/L chlorophyll-a is 527 tons/year.